almighty-loaf/youtube-music-takeout-organizer/README.md

 ### Organize
 7. Run the main script with the following arguments:
-   - `MusicPath` - the path to the immediate directory containing the music files
+   - `MusicPath` - follow with the path to the immediate directory containing the music files
    - `Verbose` - include to show messages whenever a song can't be organized
-   - `Debug` - include show album artist names being overridden and files moved (recommend redirecting output to a file in this case via `*>` stream redirector)
+   - `Debug` - include to show album artist names being overridden and files moved (this will be a lot of output, consider redirecting output to a file in this case via `*>` stream redirector)

     For example:
     ```pwsh